input-output-hk/catalyst-ci/docs/src/reference/actions.md

 This includes:

 * Installing Earthly
-* Installing the custom CI CLI or build the CI locally if the flag is set
+* Installing the custom CI CLI from a given version or from an artifact generated in CI CLI `release` target
 * Configuring access to AWS
 * Authenticating with container registries
 * Configuring the Earthly remote runner